Beamforming Network Optimization for Reducing Channel Time Variation in High-Mobility Massive MIMO: System Model

 When the number of antennas $M$ is massive, the interference in (\ref{Signal_Interference_Model}) tends to vanish, and the time-varying channel can be decomposed into a set of parallel time-invariant channels.
 However, the number of antennas may not be sufficiently large in practice, in which case there will still be uncompensated Doppler shifts due to limited spatial resolution while a thorough time-invariant equivalent channel cannot be achieved for each beamforming branch.
-The Doppler spread\cite{Baddour_TWC2005, Bellili_TC2017} could be employed here as a metric to measure the time variation of the equivalent channel.
+The Doppler spread\cite{Bellili_TC2017} could be employed here as a metric to measure the residual channel time variation.

-The derivation of Doppler spread requires the channel PSD, which is the Fourier Transform of the channel autocorrelation.
-Since different channel taps are independent and have identical statistical properties, we can consider only one tap for simplicity, i.e., $L\!=\!1, d_1\!=\!0$.
+The derivation of Doppler spread requires the channel PSD, which is the Fourier Transform of channel autocorrelation.
+Since different channel taps are independent and have identical statistical properties\cite{Norklit_TVT1999, Guo_TWC2019}, we only consider one tap for simplicity, i.e., $L\!=\!1, d_1\!=\!0$.
 By ignoring the noise item, the signal at the BS obtained after Doppler shifts compensation and multi-branch beamforming can be expressed as